rzubek/mies/README.md

     # theme location
     themefile:      ../SampleThemes/crown/theme.yaml

-    # metadata that shows up in the header and in metadata
+    # information that shows up in pages and in html metadata
     title:          I'm afraid I can't do that
     author:         HAL 9000
     description:    The Blog of HAL 9000